jesselau76/srt-gpt-translator/README.md

 ## Output

-The output of the script will be an srt file with the same name as the input file, but with `_translated` appended to the end.
+The output of the script will be two files:
+- An SRT file with the same name as the input file, but with `_translated` added to the end.
 For example, if the input file is `example.srt`, the output file will be `example_translated.srt`.
+- Another bilingual subtitle file, an SRT file with the same name as the input file, but `_translated_bilingual` is added at the end.
+For example, if the input file is `example.srt`, the output file will be `example_translated_bilingual.srt`.

 ## License